How to maximize your unique strengths in five simple steps

-by Shlomo Ben-Hur Published 17 July 2021 in Brain circuits • 2 min read
+by Shlomo Ben-Hur Published July 17, 2021 in Brain Circuits • 2 min read

 In order to achieve sustained change in employees’ behavior, managers should also use the key levers summarized in the MAPS model: motivation, ability, psychological capital, and supporting environment In parts two and three we looked at motivation and psychological capital.